ServerMod/MultiAdmin/README.md

 - $lobby_id (debugging to print the lobby_id)
 - $version (version of the game)
-- $max_players (max amount of players in the config) This DLL supports the version of SCP released on the 27th of January 2017 and for Windows only.
+- $max_players (max amount of players in the config)

+This DLL supports the version of SCP released on the 27th of January 2017 and tested on Windows.
+Unsure about linux at this point.

 ## Config Additions
 - max_players (default 20, max amount of players per server)